nishrut/Schedule-Maker-App/README.md

 # Schedule-Maker-App
-an application that helps student to schedule their courses
+an android application that helps student to schedule their courses